-- 5.2.1 Schemes shall be able to demonstrate that QAAs are competent to undertake audits.
-DCLG consider that competence would be demonstrated if an individual has satisfied all of the following: - a) Is qualified, or met the requirements of the APEL framework prior to July 2010, so as to undertake EPCs at Level 4 for level 4 buildings and at Level 3 for level 3 buildings.
-Those working towards the relevant qualification may undertake QA assessments as a trainee
+5.2.1 Schemes shall be able to demonstrate that QAAs are competent to undertake audits.
+DCLG consider that competence can be demonstrated if an individual has satisfied all of the following:-

-- under the supervision of an experienced QAA.
-However, in these circumstances, the experienced QAA shall be responsible for the quality of the QA work undertaken, and the trainee shall achieve the qualification within 3 months of starting to practice as a trainee QAA. - b) Can demonstrate that they have been trained in the relevant software and conventions. - c) Has been trained in the process the Scheme is using to undertake EPC audits, and is undertaking additional training or CPD as necessary to maintain their competence.
-As a minimum this annual CPD shall be 10 hours. - d) Demonstrates awareness and implementation of the current suite of technical and administrative requirements, calculation procedures and software versions and earlier variants where these may be applicable to their caseload. - e) Has their work moderated against fellow QAA, or verified by a more senior individual who has extensive experience of assessing the work of EAs or of training EAs for Non Domestic Level 4 EPCs. - f) Demonstrates an awareness of the need to identify and declare conflicts of interest and to avoid them where possible. - g) Declares to the Scheme any previous, current or likely future relationship existing between the QAA and the member being audited.
-In such circumstances the Scheme shall decide whether a conflict of interest exists.
+- a) Is registered with a Scheme as being able to lodge L5 EPCs. - b) Has at least five years of relevant, and recent, experience associated with the DSM.
+Relevant here means that they have experience in DSM which is relevant to the production of L5 EPCs.
+Recent here means that their predominant form of employment has been relevant to L5 EPCs in five of the last ten years. - c) Can demonstrate that they have been trained in the relevant software and conventions. - d) Has been trained in the process the Scheme is using to undertake Audits, and will undertake additional training or CPD as necessary to maintain their competence.
+As a minimum this annual CPD shall be 10 hours. - e) Demonstrates awareness and implementation of the current suite of technical and administrative requirements, calculation procedures, and software versions and earlier variants where these may be applicable to their work. - f) Has their work moderated against fellow QAA, or verified by a more senior individual who has extensive experience of assessing the work of EAs or of training EAs for non-domestic Level 5 EPCs. - g) Demonstrates an awareness of the need to identify and declare conflicts of interest and to avoid them where possible. - h) Declares to the Scheme any previous, current or likely future relationship existing between the QAA and the member being audited.
+In such circumstances the Scheme shall decide whether a conflict of interest exists. - i) Declares that they are unable to audit an EA if the DSM being used is sufficiently different from their own knowledge and experience that they will be unable to undertake the audit. - 5.2.2 For existing L5 EPC QAA, Schemes may approach the DCLG Scheme Manager to receive approval for individuals which do not fully meet the requirements of paragraph 5.2.1.
+Here the Scheme shall provide the Scheme Manager with a case as to how existing QAA have equivalent and relevant experience to someone who fully satisfies paragraph 5.2.1

-5.3 Moderation Activities Across Scheme QAA
+5.3 Moderation activities across Scheme QAA